-Why is gas furnace sequence of operation important?
-If a technician is to properly troubleshoot a gas furnace he needs to know the proper sequence of operation for the particular gas furnace he is troubleshooting.
-In gas furnace troubleshooting I believe the most common gas furnace to fail is the gas furnace that never gets regular preventative maintenance performed.
-In most cases you will not need to troubleshoot a gas furnace if regular maintenance is performed.
-An annual check of the gas furnace by a professional HVAC technician will help you avoid many problems that arise in gas furnaces during the heating season when you really want to rely on your gas furnace.
-So the best advice is to get your gas furnace a maintenance check and tune-up at least yearly so you will not have to worry about spending any time during the colder months in a cold house and worrying if your pipes are going to break and so and so forth.
-It is truly hazardous to your health and your dwelling not to have a reliable gas furnace so make sure you get regular gas furnace maintenance.
+Additionally, the best advice is to get your gas furnace a maintenance check and tune-up at least yearly so you will not have to worry about spending any time during the colder months in a cold house and worrying if your pipes are going to break and so and so forth.
+Furthermore, it is truly hazardous to your health and your dwelling not to have a reliable furnace so make sure you get regular furnace maintenance.

-Additionally you need to understand the basics of gas furnaces.
-If there is any doubt what-so-ever it is best to call a professional and let them troubleshoot the gas furnace.
+Additionally, you need to understand the basics of furnaces.
+If there is any doubt what-so-ever it is best to call a professional and let them troubleshoot the furnace.
 After all, we are talking about fire and a gas that can explode.
-When in doubt leave it to the professionals to troubleshoot your gas furnace.
-A professional understands basic electricity and electrical components and controls, different types of gas systems and these gas systems functions, and all the necessary things to be wary about or look for to stay safe whenever they are troubleshooting gas furnace systems.
+When in doubt leave it to the professionals to troubleshoot your furnace.
+A professional understands basic electricity and electrical components and controls, different types of gas systems and these systems functions.
+They also understand all the necessary things to be wary about.
+Additionally, and things to look for to stay safe whenever they are troubleshooting furnace systems.

-First you need to know what kind of furnace it is that is having issues and then you really need to know the sequence of operation for the gas furnace if you are to properly troubleshoot the gas furnace.
-Knowing the sequence of operation will help in troubleshooting a gas furnace as most HVAC technicians know in any troubleshooting scenario the gas furnace sequence of operation is important when troubleshooting gas furnaces.
-Below I will run through a few different scenarios for gas furnace sequence of operation so you will understand the importance of knowing gas furnace sequence of operation when troubleshooting a gas furnace.
+First, you need to know what kind of furnace it is that is having issues with.
+Then you really need to know the sequence of operation for the furnace if you are to properly troubleshoot the furnace.
+Knowing the sequence of operation will help in troubleshooting a gas furnace.
+Most HVAC technicians know in any troubleshooting scenario the furnace sequence of operation is important when troubleshooting gas furnaces.
+Below I will run through a few different scenarios for gas furnace sequence of operation.
+Additionally, this will help you understand the importance of knowing gas furnace sequence of operation when troubleshooting a gas furnace.

-The standing pilot gas furnace is the most basic of all modern gas furnaces and while they are slowly being replaced with newer electronic ignition gas furnaces the standing pilot gas furnace still remains in some homes so it is necessary to troubleshoot a standing pilot gas furnace from time to time.
+The standing pilot gas furnace is the most basic of all modern gas furnaces.
+They are being replaced with newer electronic ignition gas furnaces the standing pilot gas furnace still remains in use.
+So it is necessary to troubleshoot a standing pilot gas furnace from time to time.
 With most standing pilot gas furnaces you will two major components in the gas furnace that will need to be checked for problems.
-The air side of the standing pilot gas furnace consists of a blower motor, a few safety controls, and the blower motor control.
+Furthermore, the air side of the standing pilot gas furnace consists of a blower motor, a few safety controls, and the blower motor control.
 The gas side of the standing pilot gas furnace consists of a gas valve, a pilot assembly, the pilot and main burners, and the flue which exhausts the gases after the combustion process is complete.
-The sequence of operation for the typical standing pilot gas furnace goes like this:
+Finally, the sequence of operation for the typical standing pilot gas furnace goes like this:

 1. A call for heat from the thermostat